bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

     HEAD is now at 6415740... commit message

-As you can see from the error message, now you are in a detached Head state so the Head is NOT pointing to the tip of the current branch but to your COMMIT OBJECT.
+As you can see from the command's log, now you are in a detached Head state so the Head is NOT pointing to the tip of the current branch but to your COMMIT OBJECT.
 This means you are not on any branch, therefore, you can't push the commits to any branch at this stage.
 What you can do in a detached Head state is:

-* Creating commits
+* Creating commits.
-* Checking if tests have successfully run in this code version
+* Checking if tests have successfully run in this code version.

 So to be able to commit and push DIRECTLY TO A BRANCH, you'll have to check out a branch first.

 ## Solution

-The above error message suggests a solution for how to get back to a branch from the detached Head state.
+The above error message suggests a solution **for** how to get back to a branch from the detached Head state.
 You can get back to a branch by `git checkout -b BRANCH`.
 You could also `git checkout BRANCH` before committing and pushing changes.
 Please bear in mind that if you chose this option, you might commit on a different state of the code than what was built/tested during the build.

 {% include message_box.html type="example" title="Quick example" content="Imagine the following use case: you push code to `feature/a`, which starts a build on [bitrise.io](https://www.bitrise.io/) with that specific commit.
 Then you quickly push another commit to `feature/a` which starts another build.
 If the second commit lands before the first build would get to do a `git checkout BRANCH`, then `git checkout feature/a` might point to the second commit instead of the first one, as `feature/a` now has a new commit.
 You can fix this by doing first a `git checkout -b my_temp_bump_branch` and then `git merge` the `my_temp_bump_branch` into the source branch (which was `feature/a` in this example).